KxSystems/docs-v1/docs/reference/commandline.md

 ```

-## `-c r c`
+## `-c r c` – console size

 Console maxRows maxCols, default 25 80.

 These settings determine when q elides output with `..`

+!!! note
     You usually don’t need to set this, if the environment variables LINES and COLUMNS are found they’ll be taken as the default value.
 See bash documentation for `shopt` parameter `checkwinsize` to make sure they are reset as needed.
 ```bash
 ..$ q -c 10 20
 ```